skukla/vm-from-scratch/VM-SETUP.md

 3. Choose your .ova file and click Continue
 4. When the machine is imported, click Continue
 5. Start the VM.
 If asked to upgrade, click *Upgrade*

+<a id="updating-the-vm"></a>
+## Updating the VM
+From time to time, new versions of the VM will be released for the team.

+To import a new VM file:

+1. Open VMWare Fusion
+2. Choose `File > Import`
+3. Choose your .ova file and click `Continue`
+4. When the machine is imported, click `Continue`
+5. Start the VM.
+If asked to upgrade, click `Upgrade`

+The new VM will have a new IP address which you'll need to add to your hosts file.
+(See: [Updating the Hosts File](#updating-the-hosts-file) for more information).
+Note that you may need or want to quit chrome and then open it in incognito mode to ensure everything is as it should be.

+The files which are created after a VM is imported are quite large; therefore, after importing a new VM file, it's highly recommended that you remove any VMs created with that file from your VM Library in VMWare Fusion.
+When you do, be sure to select the "Remove File" option.

+**Note:** If you have any ongoing demos with these VM's, make sure you complete those before removing the VM file.

 <a id="the-hosts-file"></a>
 ## The Hosts File